 - Tier 2 Develop and Pilot | Up to $25,000

 - Tier 3 Evaluate and Sustain | Up to $50,000

 The mission of the Community Partnership Program is to work hand in hand with Oregon communities as allies in the Knight Cancer Institute's efforts to end cancer as we know it.

 Through grantmaking, training/technical assistance and networking/collaboration we aim to:

-- Support Oregon communities to understand and address their most pressing cancer related needs.
+- Support Oregon communities in identifying and addressing their most pressing cancer-related needs.

-- Enhance collaboration between Oregon communities and OHSU to address cancer in Oregon.
+- Enhance collaboration between Oregon communities and OHSU to address local cancer issues and cancer health disparities.

-- Foster the skills and abilities of communities to secure additional sources of funding to ensure projects are sustainable long-term.
+- Foster the skills and abilities of communities to ensure efforts to address local cancer issues are sustainable long-term.

 Addressing cancer-related health disparities